The mysterious ruins near the village of Tiwanaku (Spanish:

 which are pointing in the direction of this date.
 On the walls of the

-complex there are imbedded statues of human heads but strangely
+complex there are embedded statues of human heads but strangely

 enough there are also depictions of strange looking animals which